Symbian9/qmapshack-doc-wiki/QuickWayToPrepareRasterMapForQMapShack.md

 # Quick way to prepare raster maps for use in QMapShack

-This is translation of the original article in the blog:
+This is a translation of the original article in the blog:
 [http://htrd.su/wiki](http://htrd.su/wiki/zhurnal/2016/02/11/bystro_i_nenavjazchivo_gotovim_kartu_dlja_otkrytija_v_qmapshack).

 Let us take [http://loadmap.net](http://loadmap.net) as an example server for getting raster maps